AdobeDocs/experience-platform.en/help/hygiene/api/quota.md

 Quotas are enforced for each data hygiene job type in the following ways:

-* Consumer deletes and field updates are limited to a certain number of requests each month.
+* Record deletes and field updates are limited to a certain number of requests each month.
 * Dataset expirations have a flat limit for the number of concurrently active jobs, regardless of when the expirations will be executed.

 ## Getting started